CoolBeansProgramming/Predicting-Sale-Price-of-Homes-in-Iowa/README.md

-# Predicting the sale price of homes in Ames, Iowa using machine lerning regression techniques.
+# Predicting the Sale Price of homes in Ames, Iowa.

+## Machine Learning - Regression techinques